stevsharp/KanbanBoard/README.md

 - Organize tasks/cards into columns representing different stages of workflow
 - Drag-and-drop functionality for easy task management
 - Simple and intuitive user interface
+- One of the key features of KanbanBoard is its draggable user interface, which allows users to easily manage tasks/cards by dragging and dropping them between different columns representing different stages of workflow.

 1. Clone the repository: